 The Marietta Fire Department continues to provide a wide variety of service to our community, that few communities our size are able to provide.
 We have a hazardous materials response team, a confined space rescue team, and a dive team that are ready to respond should an emergency arise.
 These teams dedicate additional hours of training each year to maintain their high level of expertise, and to ensure that they can deliver services at a moment's notice to those in need.
-We were able to replace and improve some of our dive equipment and rope rescue equipment in 2022, as well as place an order for a hazardous materials response trailer that will replace a 26-year-old truck.
+We were able to replace and improve some of our dive equipment and rope rescue equipment in 2023, and replaced a 26-year-old truck with a hazardous materials response trailer.